2-7th Infantry Regiment Conducts Point-to-Point Blood Transfusion During Combined Resolve 25-2

-Sgt.
-Christian Logan, a combat medic with B Company, 2nd Battalion, 7th Infantry Regiment, shares his experience assisting a soldier with a point-to-point blood transfusion on a simulated casualty during Combined Resolve 25-2 at the Hohenfels Training Area, Joint Multinational Readiness Center(JMRC), Germany, May 20, 2025.
+Spc.
+Camila Troncoso and Sgt.
+Christian Logan, combat medics assigned to the 2nd Battalion, 7th Infantry Regiment, perform a point-to-point blood transfusion on a simulated casualty, Sgt.
+Joseph Smith, an infantryman with B Company, 2nd Battalion, 7th Infantry Regiment, after a simulated attack during Combined Resolve 25-2 at the Hohenfels Training Area, Joint Multinational Readiness Center(JMRC), Germany, May 20, 2025.
 Combined Resolve 25-2 is a U.S. Army Europe and Africa multi-domain, large-scale combat exercise organized by the 7th Army Training Command (7ATC) which features NATO and partner nation soldiers training together in a joint-combined environment.
 (U.S. Army National Guard video by Sgt.
 Samantha Hill)

 |Date Taken: